-Nevertheless, a large crusading army with strong German contingents gathered in Apulia in the summer of 1227 ― only to be struck down by some epidemic disease that started killing the crusaders before they even embarked.
-Under threat of excommunication if he did not depart, Friedrich doggedly set sail despite being ill.
+Friedrich accepted these terms and a large crusading army with strong German contingents gathered in Apulia in the summer of 1227 ― only to be struck down by some epidemic disease that started killing the crusaders before they even embarked.
+Under threat of excommunication, if he did not depart, Friedrich doggedly set sail despite being ill.
 While at sea, the most important of Friedrich’s subordinate commanders, the Landgraf of Thuringia, died of the disease.
 Friedrich decided that he too was too ill to command a crusade.
 While ordering the Grand Master of the Teutonic Knights and other galleys under the Duke of Limburg to proceed, he returned to Brindisi.
 All this suggests that contemporary doubts about Frederick’s commitment to the crusade were misplaced, and he was indeed sincere in his desire to regain Jerusalem.

-It was now 13 years since he had taken his crusader oath, and his open confrontation with the Pope had a profound effect upon his authority in his vast and complex domains.
+It was now 13 years since Friedrich had taken his crusader oath, and his open confrontation with the Pope had a profound effect upon his authority in his vast and complex domains.
 The excommunication above all gave his many internal opponents and rivals an excuse for insubordination and rebellion.

 Friedrich would, therefore, have been well justified in abandoning the campaign to the Holy Land altogether and focusing on defending his birthright.
 Then again, when fighting an intransigent pope, what better way to undermine papal authority than to liberate the Holy City?
 The liberation of Jerusalem was bound to appear in the eyes of many (or so Friedrich appears to have reasoned) as divine favor and vindication.
 Furthermore, Friedrich had good reason to believe he would liberate Jerusalem because he had already been approached by the Sultan of Egypt, al-Kamil, who offered to deliver Jerusalem to him in exchange for the Emperor’s support in his war against his brother al-Mu’azzam.

 His arrival was by no means as welcome as he had expected.
-On the one hand he had made powerful enemies already by asserting his absolute rights as monarch (although he was only regent) (For more on this see: Frederick II & His Barons).
-His claims to absolute authority were in sharp violation of the laws and tradition of the Kingdom of Jerusalem, in which the High Court exercised powers over appointments, fiefs and more.
-(See The High Court).
+On the one hand, he had made powerful enemies already by asserting his absolute rights as monarch (although he was only regent) (For more on this see: Frederick II & His Barons).
+His claims to absolute authority were in sharp violation of the laws and customs of the Kingdom of Jerusalem, in which the High Court exercised powers over appointments, fiefs and more.
+(See: High Court).
 On the other hand, and more significantly, al-Mu’azzam was dead.
 Al-Kamil no longer needed the assistance of any Christian ruler.
-To top it all off, Friedrich had hardly arrived in the Holy Land before he learned that the pope had raised an army (commanded by his late-wife's father), and was preparing to invade the Kingdom of Sicily with the declared intent of deposing him.
+To top it all off, Friedrich had hardly arrived in the Holy Land before he learned that the pope had raised an army (commanded by his late wife's father among others), and was preparing to invade the Kingdom of Sicily with the declared intent of deposing him.

 In other words, the truce Friedrich signed ensured that the Franks could not defend Jerusalem or its environs.
-It retained Muslim control over all the strategic castles such as Kerak and Montreal.
+It ensured that the Muslims retained control over all the strategic castles such as Kerak and Montreal.
 As Muslim sources stress, all the truce did was give the Christians “some churches and ruins” for a decade (Ibn Wasil.)
 Indeed, the Arab sources stress that al-Kamil quite openly bragged that “when he had achieved his aim and had the situation in hand he could purify Jerusalem of the Franks and chase them out.”
 (See Arab Historians of the Crusades, translation by Francesco Gabrieli, University of California Press, 1957, p.
 271)

-Neither his son, nor his grandson, despite being titular kings of Jerusalem ever set foot in the kingdom.
+Neither his son nor his grandson, despite being titular kings of Jerusalem, ever set foot in the kingdom.
 It was left to other kings, such as Louis IX, to try to reclaim Christian control of the Holy City and secure the Holy Land.